Katsmith Cattery ~ CFA Colorpoint, Oriental & Siamese cats and kittens

 Q. Will my kitten have papers?

-Q. Will my kitten have all it’s shots?
+Q. Will my kitten have all its shots?

-A. Yes, my kittens get vaccines at (approximately) 8, 11 & 14 weeks.
+A. Yes, my kittens get vaccines at (approximately) 8, 12 & 16 weeks and will also have a rabies vaccine.

 Q. Are your cats and kittens guaranteed?